digiexchris/PIDKiln/simulator/README.md

 ## Notes

 - File uploads are limited to 10KB (same as ESP32)
-- Filenames must be max 20 characters, alphanumeric with `.json` or `.txt` extension
+- Filenames must be max 20 characters, alphanumeric with `.json` extension
 - Programs are stored on the filesystem in `../data/programs/`
 - Logs and preferences are stored in memory; restarting resets them to defaults